Composer Spotlight Award - Production Music Awards

 – A Production Music Awards trophy

-– A featurette published on the Production Music Awards website and social media platforms
+– A feature published on the Production Music Awards website and social media platforms

 – Introductions to key members at leading production music libraries